exakat/exakat/docs/Development.rst

 * CollectTraits : Collect all the used traits from the current class or anonymous class, into the 'variable'.
 This will be a list of traits.

+* CollectTypehints : Collect all the typehints of the method, property or arguments, and store them in the provided variable name.
+On a Method (or equivalent), this step collect the return types; On a property or an argument, it collects the types of the property or the argument.
+Elsewhere, it returns an empty array.

 * CollectVariables : Docs for CollectVariables

 * Command : Docs for Command

 * Count : Docs for Count

+* CountArrayDimension : Counts the number of dimensions in that array.

 * CountBy : Docs for CountBy